FlowFuse/node-red-dashboard/docs/user/template-examples.md

 ![Example of how to override the \"navigation drawer\" styling in Dashboard 2.0](/images/template-examples/style-side-nav.png "Example of how to override the \"navigation drawer\" styling in Dashboard 2.0"){data-zoomable}
 _Example of how to override the \"navigation drawer\" styling in Dashboard 2.0_

-By default, the side navigation drawer that lists all of the pages in your Dashboard is styled in accordance with the "Navigation" colour in your Theme.
+By default, the side navigation drawer that lists all of the pages in your Dashboard is styled in accordance with the "Header" colour in your Theme.
 This means that its `background-color` will match the header of the Dashboard too.
 If you'd like to override this, you can do so by using the `.v-navigation-drawer` class:

 ```css
 .v-navigation-drawer {